Excellent solo (or duo) game (English)

 And there’s more!

-When cooperating, using their card decks separately, players try to fend off the effects of an eruption, famine, or hurricane, and their efforts may be facilitated by enhanced abilities in things like shipping or rebuilding.
+When cooperating, using their card decks separately, players try to fend off the effects of an eruption, or a famine, or a hurricane.
+Their efforts may be facilitated (optional) by enhanced abilities in things like shipping or rebuilding.

 When competing, their card decks are sorted into identical order, and they work through their individual decks separately, each trying to achieve the greatest “build” efficiency.